KobbieMainoo/ScienceChatbot/README.md

 * Model fine-tuning and evaluation code based on ScienceQA
 * Multimodal inference pipeline
-* Frontend interface for image upload and interaction
+* Frontend interface and backend service
-* Backend service for model deployment and API integration

 This work focuses on multimodal reasoning, answer prediction, and explanation generation for science visual question answering tasks.